laravel/docs/contributions.md

 <a name="code-of-conduct"></a>
 ## Code of Conduct

 The Laravel code of conduct is derived from the Ruby code of conduct.
-Any violations of the code of conduct may be reported to Taylor Otwell (taylor@laravel.com):
+Any violations of the code of conduct may be reported to Taylor Otwell (<a href="mailto:taylor@laravel.com">taylor@laravel.com</a>):

 <div class="content-list" markdown="1">
 - Participants will be tolerant of opposing views.